xylemase/TestingTools/README.md

 If you like, you can run with higher verbosity on `go test`: `go test -v`.
 This verbosity setting pertains to the golang test runner.
 It will show you each test's status, so you can pinpoint where an error occurred.
-If you include more than one `v`, it's not defined, and will trigger a usage message, while failing the test.
+Including more than one `v`, is undefined.
+Doing so will trigger a usage message, while failing the test.

 There are also package-level flags (verbosity) -v flag, and another `-meta_test` flag that pertain